MikeTheSnowman/MikeTheSnowman.github.io/src/routes/(blog-article)/LineageOS-22_2-Samsung-S20-FE-5G/+page.md

 # Conclusion
 That wraps things up for this blog post.
 By my estimate, I'm about half way done to getting Klipper running on my phone to start controlling my 3D printer.
 When I do get that last part working, I'll make a follow up post.
+When I do, I'll update this blog post with the link to the next part.